OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

 that can be cut and pasted into Ansible code.
 The value itself will be a 45 character (upper and lower case letter) password, containing about 256 bits of entropy.
-Note that adding numbers, underscores, and dashes would only add about 0.3 bits per character, and thus the resulting passwords would only be about 3 characters shorter but slower to type.
+Note that adding numbers, underscores, and dashes would only add about 0.3 bits of entropy per character, and thus the resulting passwords would only be about 2 characters shorter and would likely be more cumbersome and error-prone to type.

 If random passwords of another form are needed, (e.g. of a different length) they can often easily be generated just by modifying the code